COVID-19 pandemic in Scotland: Primary care network

 Health Secretary Jeane Freeman said in a statement in the Scottish Parliament a network of COVID-19 local assessment centres was to be set up across Scotland with 50 planned in the first wave.

-A network of "humanitarian assistance centres" is also to be set up, working with GPs and other local partners to arrange delivery of medicine, care services and grocery delivery.
+A network of "humanitarian assistance centres" was also to be set up, working with GPs and other local partners to arrange delivery of medicine, care services and grocery delivery.

 Hospital capacity

-Scotland has an estimated 3,000 hospital beds expected to be available for COVID-19 patients in hospitals across Scotland.
+Scotland had an estimated 3,000 hospital beds expected to be available for COVID-19 patients in hospitals across Scotland.

-ICU capacity across Scotland has doubled to 360 beds since the emergency began, 250 of which will be for the exclusive use of COVID-19 patients, with that number expected to increase to more than 500 in the first week of April as preparations continue towards eventually quadrupling the number to more than 700 ICU beds.
+ICU capacity across Scotland rose sharply shortly after the pandemic began, doubling to a total of 360 beds by the end of March 2020, 250 of which were for the exclusive use of COVID-19 patients.
+That number was expected to increase to more than 500 in the first week of April as preparations continued towards eventually quadrupling the number to more than 700 ICU beds.

-The NHS Louisa Jordan emergency COVID-19 hospital facility at the SEC Centre will initially have capacity for 300 patients, which could be expanded in the future to more than 1,000.
+The NHS Louisa Jordan emergency COVID-19 hospital facility at the SEC Centre was due to initially have capacity for 300 patients, expected to expand to more than 1,000.

-Scottish hospitals plan to have around 1,000 ventilators by the summer for COVID-19 patients.
+Scottish hospitals planned to have around 1,000 ventilators by the summer of 2020 for COVID-19 patients.

-By 1 April 2020, NHS clinical and technical staff have converted over 200 anaesthetic machines into ventilators to increase ICU bed availability to more than 500, tripling the usual capacity.
+By 1 April 2020, NHS clinical and technical staff had converted over 200 anaesthetic machines into ventilators to increase ICU bed availability to more than 500, tripling the usual capacity.

-By 24 March more than 3,000 retired Scottish nurses, doctors and other medical workers have volunteered to return to work as part of efforts to help the NHS cope.
-As well as using retired workers, all final year nursing and midwifery students will also be given paid work placements on wards during the final six months of their degree programmes.
+By 24 March more than 3,000 retired Scottish nurses, doctors and other medical workers had volunteered to return to work as part of efforts to help the NHS cope.
+As well as using retired workers, all final year nursing and midwifery students were also to be given paid work placements on wards during the final six months of their degree programmes.

-On 30 March, First Minister Nicola Sturgeon announced the suspension of several non-COVID-19 screens (such as diabetic eye screening) to help free up NHS staff and reduce the risk of virus exposure to patients.
+On 30 March, then First Minister Nicola Sturgeon announced the suspension of several non-COVID-19 screens (such as diabetic eye screening) to help free up NHS staff and reduce the risk of virus exposure to patients.
 All elective and non-urgent surgeries had already been cancelled across Scotland to free up hospital beds.

-On 27 April 121 junior doctors have started their careers early to support NHS Greater Glasgow and Clyde Scotland's largest health board in its COVID-19 response.
-A new post, foundation intermediate year, was created to allow them to start earlier instead of August and they would be placed at Glasgow Royal Infirmary; Queen Elizabeth University Hospital; Royal Alexandra Hospital, Paisley; and Inverclyde Royal Hospital, Greenock.
+On 27 April 2020, 121 junior doctors had started their careers early to support NHS Greater Glasgow and Clyde Scotland's largest health board in its COVID-19 response.
+A new post, foundation intermediate year, was created to allow them to start four months earlier than scheduled.
+They would be placed at Glasgow Royal Infirmary; Queen Elizabeth University Hospital; Royal Alexandra Hospital, Paisley; and Inverclyde Royal Hospital, Greenock.

-As of 11 May 2020, 3,114 inpatients have been discharged from Scottish hospitals since 5 March 2020, who had been tested positive for COVID-19.
-632 people are in delayed discharge in Scottish hospitals.
-This is 980 less than the baseline period (04/03 weekly return).
-A total of 6,227 staff (or around 3.8%) of the NHS Scotland workforce, are reporting as absent due to a range of COVID-19 related reasons.
+As of 11 May 2020, 3,114 inpatients had been discharged from Scottish hospitals since 5 March 2020, who had also been tested positive for COVID-19.
+632 people were in delayed discharge in Scottish hospitals.
+This was 980 less than the baseline period (04/03 weekly return).
+A total of 6,227 staff (or around 3.8%) from the NHS Scotland workforce, were reporting absent due to a range of COVID-19 related reasons.